France 1944 Revisions

 Reaction Point Expenditure

 The standard rules allow the German player to prevent the Allied player from using the bulk of his reaction points in the latter stages of the game by spending them one at a time.
 In other words, the Germans can spend a single reaction point simply to deny the Allies the ability to spend reaction points.
-This game mechanism does not appear to simulate anything.
 The tactic becomes unbalancing when a reasonably orchestrated German defense entrenches itself behind river lines and inside fortress hexes toward the end of the game, becoming impossible to dislodge without the use of Allied Reaction Phases.

 The Allies can counter this game-mechanic-driven tactic by playing the odds and hoping to trade enough steps to break German defenses with more lower odds attacks instead of fewer higher odds attacks.
 Still, enough Allied activation opportunities are sapped to stall the Allies.
+Remember, HQ units can move only as part of a Single-Piece Reaction Phase.
+If the Allies cannot move their HQ units, they cannot advance their combat units without becoming out of supply.
 The final Reaction Phase opportunities at the end of a turn mitigate this somewhat, but it's quite odd when this tactic forces an Allied player with 10 reaction points and four initiative markers (vs. a German with 6 reaction points and one initiative marker) to be able to spend only 3 reaction points by the end of the turn.
+The folllowing rule change remedies this problem.

 All or nothing.
-Spend 3 points or no points.
+Spend a total of 3 points or no points.

 Treat the spending of reaction points as occuring in a Reaction Segment as described in the Rules Clarification section.
 The reacting player may engage in Reaction Phases according to the standard rules.
-Upon completion of the last reaction phase in the Reaction Segment, if he has not spent 3 reaction points, he loses immediately an additional number of reaction points to bring the total of reaction points spent to 3.
-If an insufficient number of reaction points remain to bring the total spent to 3, then the remainder of reaction points are forfeited and the reaction point track is set to 0.
+Upon completion of the last reaction phase in the Reaction Segment, if he has not spent a total of 3 reaction points, he immediately loses an additional number of reaction points to bring the total of reaction points spent to 3.
+If an insufficient number of reaction points remains to bring the total spent to 3, then the remaining reaction points are forfeited and the reaction point track is set to 0.
 If no reaction points are available, then no additional points are spent.
 If a player declines to engage in a Reaction Segment, then he loses no reaction points.
-A player can only lose reaction points if he engages in a Reaction Segment and spends at least one reaction point in a Reaction Phase.
+A player can lose reaction points only if he engages in a Reaction Segment and spends at least one reaction point in a Reaction Phase.

 The German player decides to engage in a Reaction Segment after the Allied Initiative Phase.
 He engages in an Army Reaction Phase, spending 3 reaction points.
 He loses no additional reaction points.